Scott Heim: Biography

 Scott Heim was born in Hutchinson, Kansas, in 1966.
 He attended the University of Kansas in Lawrence, earning a B.A. in English and Art History in 1989 and an M.A. in English Literature in 1991.
 He attended the M.F.A. program in Writing at Columbia University, where he wrote stories that evolved into his first novel, Mysterious Skin.
 HarperCollins published that book in 1996, and Heim followed it with another novel, In Awe, about a makeshift family of Kansas misfits, in 1997.
 Kirkus Reviews called it a "disappointing follow-up to Mysterious Skin."
 In Awe, however, won the 1998 Firecracker Alternative Book Award for Fiction.
+It was also a finalist for the 1998 Stonewall Book Award in Literature.

 In 2008, his novel We Disappear was published.
 Publishers Weekly described it as "Taut and beautifully clear, the writing at times recalls that of Paul Auster," but added "the plot ends in a place less interesting than where it began."

 In 2012, Heim began publishing a series of music-related nonfiction collections called "The First Time I Heard" series, for which he serves as editor.
 In these books, musicians and writers tell their stories of when they first heard an iconic band or artist.

 Heim won fellowships to the London Arts Board as their International Writer-in-Residence, and to the Sundance Screenwriters' Lab for his adaptation of Mysterious Skin.
 He is also the author of a book of poems, Saved From Drowning (1993).

 Mysterious Skin was adapted for the stage by playwright Prince Gomolvilas, premiering in San Francisco.
 It was subsequently adapted into a film of the same name by director Gregg Araki and Antidote Films.
 The movie starred Joseph Gordon-Levitt, Brady Corbet, Elisabeth Shue, Michelle Trachtenberg, and Mary Lynn Rajskub.

 After living 11 years in New York, Heim relocated to Boston in 2002 with his boyfriend, writer Michael Lowenthal.